lorente01/Psychosis_relapse_IPDMA/README.md

   - Aggregate data from each cohort
   - Code in R to produce the figures and tables in the manuscript

- To reproduce the results:
+ To reproduce the results just update the paths and run the code
-  1. Convert .xls to .csv
-  2. Change location of the data files
-  3. Run the code

  Any problems with the access to the data or data itself, contact me at jrubio13@northwell.edu